From-Later/wwwfromlater/recordingsfromlater/_songs/allofyou.md

 ---

 ## [ Scenario ]
-“All of You” is love song written from the perspective of a lover in the near-future scenario, [Compersia](https://views.fromlater.com/compersia.html){:target="_bank"}, where polyamorous relationships are as common and accepted as monogamous ones.
+“All of You” is a love song written from the perspective of a lover in the near-future scenario, [Compersia](https://views.fromlater.com/compersia.html){:target="_bank"}, where polyamorous relationships are as common and accepted as monogamous ones.

 It tells the story of lovers looking to transition from an open relationship to something more structured – a four-person polycule, one that they will design specially to satisfy their collective needs.